Meeting Industry Challenges

-Waukesha Bearings tilt pad thrust bearings are designed to transfer high axial loads from rotating shafts with minimum power loss, while simplifying installation and maintenance.
+Waukesha Bearings tilt pad thrust bearings, available with or without equalizing links, are designed to transfer high axial loads from rotating shafts with minimum power loss, while simplifying installation and maintenance.

 The conventional method of lubricating tilt pad thrust bearings is to flood the housing with oil, using an orifice on the outlet to regulate the flow and maintain pressure.
 To minimize leakage, seal rings are required where the shaft passes through the housing.